 Do you suspect a leak in your pool or spa?

-Before you call the professionals, you can test to see if you have a leak first.
+Before you call your pool repair company of choice, you can test to see if you have a leak first.
 Take a bucket and fill it about an inch from the top with pool water.
 Set the bucket on the first step and mark both the inside water line and the outside water line on the bucket.
 Leave the bucket for at least 24 hours, then check the water levels.
 If both levels have dropped evenly, you may be losing water to evaporation.
-However, if the water level outside the bucket is less than the level inside, you probably have a leak and should call a pool repair company right away.
+However, if the water level outside the bucket is less than the level inside, you probably have a leak and should call your Crystal Lake pool repair company right away.

 Pool Werks has the necessary equipment and expertise to find your pool leak and create an action plan.
 If your pool only leaks when the equipment is on, this can indicate a pressure-side return leak.
 If your pool or spa only leaks when the equipment is off, it indicates a suction-side leak or a problem in the plumbing.
 Below are the steps that we take in determining the source of your pool leak: